 - Consider Rocket French, a comprehensive French course with 172 hours of lesson time.

 With that said, let’s explore all the best options!

 Best apps to learn French

-Babbel: Heaps of content at a reasonable price, and a great introductory course to learn French.
-More content than Duolingo, and delivers results quickly and effectively.
+Babbel offers lots of content at a reasonable price.
+It’s a great introductory course to learn French in small doses each day.
+It delivers results quickly and effectively.
 A beginner’s must-have.

 Best French language courses & programs

 Next, courses and programs.
 Here’s how to get access to the depth apps can’t provide.

 Get interactive audio lessons that go in-depth into French culture, and maximize your potential by learning correct French pronunciation.